 The spiraling nature of the Saxon Math program makes it well suited for acceleration.
 Starting in 3rd grade, high achieving students will have the opportunity to accelerate their math and advance to the next grade level.
-This opportunity will ensure that the most gifted math students are challenged, without sacrificing a firm foundation of math skills.
-All students' progress will be assessed and monitored using a variety of methods, including the NWEA MAP, NC EOGs, and grade level common assessments.
+This opportunity will ensure that the most gifted math students challenged, without sacrificing a firm foundation of math skills. students' progress will be assessed and monitored using a variety of including the NWEA MAP, NC EOGs, grade level and assessments.
 The teachers and principal will be held accountable for the growth and success of each student, and the School Improvement Team and the Board of Directors will continuously monitor the growth and achievement of different groups of students, including high performing students.